Swing Away Golf

-Swing Away Golf, known in Japan as Golf Paradise (ゴルフパラダイス, Gorufuparadaisu), is a sports game developed by T&E Soft for the PlayStation 2.
-Borrowing its concept from Sony's Everybody's Golf), a sports game franchise, Swing Away Golf was shown as a launch title for the system at the PlayStation Festival in 2000 and released by Electronic Arts that same year.
+Swing Away Golf, known in Japan as Golf Paradise (ゴルフパラダイス, Gorufuparadaisu), is a sports game developed and published by T&E Soft for the PlayStation 2.
+It was shown as a launch title for the system at the PlayStation Festival in 2000 Electronic Arts' third-party publishing arm EA Distribution acquired publishing rights to the game outside Asia and released the title that same year.